Frequently Asked Questions

 For the August 2023 Saxophone Course timings are yet to be confirmed.
 This section will be updated once more detail is known.

 For Wind Quintet Retreats, if possible you should aim to arrive between 4pm and 4.30pm.
 You will be able to check in from 4pm and the staff will start to serve afternoon tea once a few people have begun to arrive.
 There will be a Welcome Address from us, hopefully at around 4.30pm, by which time we hope that most people will have arrived.
 This time is fairly flexible however, but please do let is know if you think you will arrive later than 4.45pm.
 The first playing session is usually untutored and will begin at 5.15pm.

 DO I NEED TO PREPARE ANYTHING IN ADVANCE?

-If you are part of a pre-existing ensemble and are hoping to work on repertoire which you find challenging, it would be a good idea for you to familiarise yourself with your part and to have done any personal practise which you think necessary, prior to the retreat.
+For the Wind Quintet Retreats, if you are part of a pre-existing ensemble and are hoping to work on repertoire which you find challenging, it would be a good idea for you to familiarise yourself with your part and to have done any personal practise which you think necessary, prior to the retreat.
 This will ensure that you and your ensemble get the most out of the time with the tutors.

 WHAT SHOULD I BRING WITH ME?

 Aside from your instrument (and associated reeds, instrument stands etc.), clothes and toiletries, please could you bring a music stand with you.
 We will have some available just in case people forget to bring one, but it would help us greatly if people could bring their own.
 A stand light may also be a good idea if you have one, as some of the rooms at Parcevall Hall (and to a lesser extent, Rydal Hall) can be a little dark (we do have some stand lights for people to borrow, but not enough for everyone).

 Stableside is a new venue to us so we're not yet sure what is provided in terms of towels and toiletries.
 We will update this section accordingly once this is known.